Chemistry at Balliol College

 Balliol College has a distinguished tradition in Chemistry that goes back more than 150 years.
 In 1853 the College opened its own chemistry laboratory, in what is now the JCR bar.
 Two Balliol Chemistry alumni have won Nobel prizes: Cyril Hinshelwood (who was jointly awarded the Nobel Prize for Chemistry in 1956) and Oliver Smithies (who was jointly awarded the Nobel Prize for Medicine in 2007).
 Another Balliol Chemistry alumnus, Christopher Longuet-Higgins, became a distinguished theoretical chemist, while the American Nobel laureate Linus Pauling deduced the structure of the alpha-helix when he was a Visiting Research Fellow in Balliol.

-About two-thirds of the College’s chemists proceed to complete their professional training by undertaking research for a doctorate in Oxford or elsewhere.
+Many of the College’s chemistry students proceed to carry out post-graduate research in Oxford or elsewhere.
 Together with graduates from other colleges and universities, there are typically over 20 graduate Chemistry researchers in the College.
-Those who have finished their studies since 1970 include several who are now professors (including Professor Hagan Bayley, the present Professor of Chemical Biology at Oxford) or industrial research directors.
-But another is a senior paediatrician, one is a headmaster, several are solicitors, several are in computing, and a few work in the financial industry.
+Our students go on to work in a wide range of careers.
+Several are now professors (including Professor Hagan Bayley, Professor of Chemical Biology at Oxford) or have pursued research careers in industry.
+Others have followed careers in medicine, teaching, finance, green energy, law and computing.

 The College’s Chemistry Fellows have wide-ranging research interests.
-Professor Dermot O’Hare’s is in organometallic chemistry.
-Professor William Barford’s are in theoretical chemistry, focusing on quantum processes in macromolecular systems, while Dr Matthew Langton’s are in synthetic supramolecular and coordination chemistry, particularly at the interface of biological chemistry and nanotechnology.
+Professor Dermot O’Hare’s is in organometallic and materials chemistry.
+Professor William Barford’s are in theoretical chemistry, focusing on quantum processes in macromolecular systems, while Professor Matthew Langton’s are in synthetic supramolecular and coordination chemistry, particularly at the interface of biological chemistry and nanotechnology.

 The Balliol Chemistry Society (BACCHUS) organises regular social and academic activities, drawing together Balliol’s large community of Chemistry undergraduate and graduate students and the Chemistry Fellows, ensuring that Balliol College is a vibrant and rewarding place to study Chemistry.